Bacterial Culture, Aerobic, Urine

 Method Description Describes how the test is performed and provides a method-specific reference

 The urine specimen is inoculated onto sheep blood agar and eosin methylene blue agar using a calibrated loop.
 Following 18 to 24 hours of incubation, semiquantitative colony counts are determined and potential urinary pathogens are identified.
-Cultures with <10,000 cfu/mL of a single species are reported as "Organism present <10,000 cfu/mL."
-The presence of commensal flora of the urethra (contaminants) and mixed cultures of organisms present in colony counts <10,000 cfu/mL are reported as "mixed flora."(Koneman EW, Allen SD, Janda WM, et al: Color Atlas and Textbook of Diagnostic Microbiology.
-Fifth edition.
-New York, Lippincott-Raven Publishers, 1997, pp 136-142)
+Cultures with less than 10,000 cfu/mL of a single species are reported as "Organism present less than 10,000 cfu/mL."
+The presence of commensal flora of the urethra (contaminants) and mixed cultures of organisms present in colony counts less than 10,000 cfu/mL are reported as "mixed flora."(Chan WW: Urine Cultures.
+In Clinical Microbiology Procedures Handbook, Vol 1, Fourth edition.
+Edited by AL Leber.
+Washington DC, ASM Press, 2016, Section 3.12)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.